-If you have questions on completing this form or want to know about your options regarding payment methods, call the Pennsylvania Treasury Department’s Bureau of Unemployment Compensation Disbursements at 877-869-1956 (toll free).
-To better ensure accurate processing of your application, you should contact your financial institution to verify the routing number and account number used for direct deposit transactions.
+If you have questions on completing this form or want to know about your options regarding payment methods, call the Pennsylvania Treasury Department’s Bureau of Unemployment Compensation Disbursements at 877-869-1956 (toll-free).
+To better ensure the accurate processing of your application, you should contact your financial institution to verify the routing number and account number used for direct deposit transactions.

 *Beware of fraudulent unemployment websites.
-Always ensure you are on our site when filing for benefits, changing your personal info, or signing up for direct deposit.
-We will never ask you to pay for UC services, or ask you for your credit information.
+Always ensure you are on our site when filing for benefits, changing your personal info, or signing up for a direct deposit.
+We will never ask you to pay for UC services or ask you for your credit information.

-For detailed information on Direct Deposit and the Debit Card program, please see our
+For detailed information on Direct Deposit, please see our Direct Deposit FAQs.